laurenchow/Parsley/README.md

 It does this by searching more than 1.1 million US restaurants (with more than 40 restaurant-specific attributes for each) to surface relevant suggestions to users based on restaurants, bars and cafes that they already love.

-Users provide feedback on suggestions as Parsley learns their preferences, using sci-kit learning to find restaurants that closely match a user’s preferences for a requested zipcode and cuisine.
+Users provide feedback on suggestions as Parsley learns their preferences, using sci-kit learn to find restaurants that closely match a user’s preferences for a requested zipcode and cuisine.

 <h2><strong>Features</strong><br></h2>
 1. Secure user log in functionality (pbkdf2_sha256 encryption) <br>